 Other technical barriers actually hindering a wider adoption of no-till among farmers in Europe could be identified in peculiar combinations of soil characteristics and unavailability of proper machinery (i.e. direct drilling machines or machinery to manage crop residues or cover crops) (Sanz et al., 2017).
 For instance, it is well known that soils prone to crust and heavy compaction in topsoil (e.g. soils rich in silt, or with low ability of the soil structure to regenerate naturally because of a high content of illite-type clay, which has low shrinkage-swelling capacity) are not well adapted to the direct sowing of many crops, above all small seeds crops (Sasal et al., 2017).
 Due to their weight, direct drilling machines may cause soil compaction themselves, hampering seeds to germinate and plantlets to establish well (Chinseu et al., 2019), and need to be adapted to specific soil conditions to reduce soil compaction (e.g. by mounting shanks in front of the furrower), but then increasing purchase costs.
 Also clay soils on hillslopes can be difficult to manage under no-tillage, due to difficulties in field operations (e.g. powerful tractors are needed due to high traction forces, the high clay content make narrower the windows where the soils can be seeded) which translate into frequent poor crop establishment and yield.

 Besides these technical constraints, there is a number of other barriers faced by farmers willing to adopt conservation agriculture practices.
 First of all, the absence in specific regions of financial incentives or subsidies to motivate or compensate farmers for possible yield losses.
-No till normally encompasses the use of agrochemicals (pesticides but also mineral fertilisers), which makes its environmental impact less positive and sometimes farmers cannot afford the costs because crop yields also are reduced or maintained in the short term, which makes the economic balance negative (Sanz et al., 2017; Ingram et al., 2014).
+No till normally encompasses the use of agrochemicals (pesticides but also mineral fertilizers), which makes its environmental impact less positive and sometimes farmers cannot afford the costs because crop yields are also reduced or maintained in the short term, which makes the economic balance negative, at least in the short run (Sanz et al., 2017; Ingram et al., 2014).

-From socio-cultural point of view, in some areas no-till conflicts with an important cultural symbol for hard work, as tillage is generally believed to symbolise a hard worker, and with the social recognition that a field properly ploughed is “clean” (Chinseu et al., 2019; Schoonhoven & Runhaar, 2018).
+From a socio-cultural point of view, in some areas no-till conflicts with an important cultural symbol for hard work, as tillage is generally believed to symbolize a hard worker, and with the social recognition that a field properly ploughed is “clean” (Chinseu et al., 2019; Schoonhoven & Runhaar, 2018).

 Uncertainty about the weather, policy and market developments in addition to internal farm factors (such as debt, tenure, and family status) are other important barriers to overcome.